Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Convergence of -structures away from pinched loops

-\begin{proof} For every $\ep > 0$, if $t > 0$ is large enough, for each loop $m$ of $M$, there is a flat cylinder or an expanding cylinder homotopic to $m$.

-If a puncture of a $\CP^1$-structure corresponds to a regular point of its holomorphic quadratic differential, its peripheral holonomy is parabolic.
-Thus, if there are a sequence $t_1 < t_2 < \dots$ and, for each $i$, an expanding cylinder $B_{t_i}$ in $E_{t_i}$ homotopic to $m$ such that $\Mod{B_{t_i}} \to \infty$ as $t \to \infi$, then, by Corollary \ref{NoLargeExpandingEnds}, its shorter boundary component of $B_{t_i}$ asymptotically corresponds to, at most, a pole of oder one of a differential.
+\begin{proof} (\ref{iExpandingCylinderParabolic}) If a puncture of a $\CP^1$-structure corresponds to a regular point of its holomorphic quadratic differential, its peripheral holonomy is parabolic.
+Suppose that there are a sequence $t_1 < t_2 < \dots$ and an expanding cylinder $B_{t_i}$ in $E_{t_i}$ homotopic to $m$ such that $\Mod{B_{t_i}} \to \infty$ as $t \to \infi$.
+Then, by Corollary \ref{NoLargeExpandingEnds}, the length of the shorter boundary component of $B_{t_i}$ goes to zero as $i \to \infty$, and it asymptotically corresponds to, at most, a pole of order one of the quadratic differential.
+(A pole of order at least two corresponds to an infinite area end.)
 Therefore $\rho_\infi(m)$ is parabolic, against the hypothesis.

-Therefore, for $t \gg 0$, there is a flat cylinder $A_t$ homotopic to $m$ such that $\Mod(A_t) \to \infi$.
-Therefore Proposition \ref{CylinderHonomyEstimate} implies the lemma. \end{proof}